evalaplace/evalaplace.github.io/_pages/about.md

 Welcome to my webpage!
-I'm an assistant professor at the KU Leuven (Belgium) and a Veni fellow at the University of Amsterdam (Netherlands).
+I'm an assistant professor at the KU Leuven (Belgium).

 At the [Institute of Astronomy](https://fys.kuleuven.be/ster) of KU Leuven, I lead the research team *StarHearts* on themes related to stellar astrophysics.
 Our research focus is the study of massive binary and multiple systems, their evolution, explosions, pulsations, and afterlives.
 I'm the PI of an FWO-Odysseus grant and of an NWO-Veni grant.
-In addition, I'm a member of the [Anton Pannekoek Institute](https://api.uva.nl/) in Amsterdam, and of the [Leuven Gravity Institute](https://www.kuleuven.be/lgi).
+In addition, I'm a member of the [Leuven Gravity Institute](https://www.kuleuven.be/lgi) and a guest researcher at the [Anton Pannekoek Institute](https://api.uva.nl/) in Amsterdam.

 My research is of theoretical nature, mostly using numerical simulations to study the Universe.